 Mesoamerica

-With 17,000 vascular plant species and over 3,000 of those endemic, the region is not key for global biodiversity levels, but further costs vast carbon-rich territories critical for climate regulation, as well as indigenous communities.
+With 17,000 vascular plant species, more than 3,000 of them endemic, the region is not only key for global biodiversity.
+It also holds vast carbon-rich territories critical for climate regulation, and is home to many indigenous communities.

 South America